Surgical approach (not a single operation, typical surgical responses to bleeding/coagulopathy)

 - Temperature: aim normothermia (hypothermia impairs platelet function and enzyme kinetics)

-- pH: treat acidosis (reduces coagulation factor activity; worsens shock)
+- pH: treat acidosis (reduces coagulation factor activity, worsens shock)

 - Ionised calcium: maintain (citrate in transfused blood chelates Ca2+ → hypotension/coagulopathy)